kifidon/Django-Web-APIview/README.md

 ---

 ## Author
 All code in this repository was written by **Timmy Ifidon** at **Hill Plain Construction LP** between the months of Jan 2024 and March 2025.
+The project for which this repository refers to is managed by Hill Plain Construction.